-5. Participate at many other events organised in Namsangol
+5. Participate at many other events organized in Namsangol

 A wide variety of interactive workshops is a huge plus for those visiting Namsangol Hanok Village.
 There is something for everyone.
 For example, learning traditional martial arts, watching taekwondo performances, mastering archery skills, or drawing folk paintings with colored pencils.

-Namsangol also organizes night markets, tea ceremony and so many much more.
+Namsangol also organizes night markets, tea ceremonies and so much more.
 You can check out their site here for more information on the various events held in Namsangol website here.